LouisJackman/language-x/README.md

         $"{firstName} {lastName} is {ageInYears} years old"
     }

-    fun public override concatenate(other This) This {
+    fun public override concatenate(withEnd that This) This {
-        var firstName = firstName.concat(other.firstName)
+        var firstName = firstName.concatenate(withEnd: that.firstName)
-        var lastName = lastName.concat(other.lastName)
+        var lastName = lastName.concatenate(withEnd: that.lastName)

         Account(
-            .firstName,
+            firstName,
-            .lastName,
+            lastName,
-            ageInYears = ageInYears + other.ageInYears,
+            ageInYears: ageInYears + that.ageInYears,
         )
     }